jennadilullo8/ideabox-boilerplate/README.md

 <img src="https://user-images.githubusercontent.com/53405028/67904505-2d655e80-fb34-11e9-930b-a920fb2b325e.jpg" alt="Comp mobile layout" height=75% width=auto/>

-Gif of application collapsing to mobile layout with and without navigation bar:
+Gif of application collapsing to mobile layout with and without menu bar:

 <img src="http://g.recordit.co/3OmCWqEGD7.gif" alt="Mobile layout with dropdown" height=75% width=auto/>

 ### Iteration 2 - Adding Ideas

 - When either input field is empty, the "Save" button is disabled
-- New idea cards are added to the idea list once both input fields are filled out and the "Save" button is clicked.
+- New idea cards are added to the idea list once both input fields are filled out and the "Save" button is clicked
-- Once an idea card is created, the input fields clear out.
+- Once an idea card is created, the input fields clear out

 <img src="http://g.recordit.co/9ievjfU2h2.gif" alt="adding new ideas and clearing out inputs" height=75% width=auto/>

 ### Iteration 3 - Favoriting & Deleting ideas

-Gif will show:

 - When the delete button on an idea card is clicked, the card will be permanently removed from the user's view
-- The "Star" button on an idea card will be an outline of a star until the user clicks on the "Star" button causing that button to now be an "Active Star" (a favorite idea).
-The user will also be able to click on the "Active Star" button to cause that button to go back to the "Star" button (not a favorite idea).
+- When the user clicks on the "star" button, the star changes to indicate the idea is now starred
+- The starred idea can be "un-starred"
 - All of this is completed without reloading the page

 <img src="http://g.recordit.co/lKJIm2RusO.gif" alt="delete, star, and active star button functionality" height=75% width=auto/>